stackmuncher/stm_server/stm_graphql/README.md

 > APIGW -> Lambda *stm_graphql* proxy -> SQS Request Queue -> the locally run *stm_graphql* app -> SQS Response Queue -> Lambda *stm_graphql* proxy -> APIGW

 [main.rs](./src/main.rs) has sections of code annotated with `#[cfg(debug_assertions)]` to use *lambda-debug-proxy* feature in DEBUG mode or exclude it when built with `--release`.

+## GraphQL schema

+A call to the root returns the full GraphQL schema.

+Run `cargo test` to save the schema and all resolver responses to _samples_ sub-folder.